angus-g/mom6-ninja-nci/README.md

 Painless shell scripts to set up a ninja build of MOM6 on NCI with Intel compilers.
 As prerequisites, I recommend you have the latest `intel-compiler` module loaded, `netcdf`, and a modern version of OpenMPI (4.0.x).

 ## Setup
-1. Clone this repository (preferably on /scratch, as the directories will fill up with object files and executables)
-2. Clone https://github.com/NOAA-GFDL/MOM6-examples to your home directory, then run `git submodule update --init --recursive` to fetch the rest of the components
+1. Clone https://github.com/NOAA-GFDL/MOM6-examples to your home directory
+2. From within the `MOM6-examples` directory run `git submodule update --init --recursive` to fetch the rest of the components
 3. (Optional) In `MOM6-examples/src/MOM6` and `MOM6-examples/src/FMS`, run `git checkout dev/gfdl` and `git checkout xanadu`, respectively to track the latest versions
+4. Clone this repository (preferably on `/scratch`, as the directories will fill up with object files and executables)
-4. Back in the clone of this repository, edit `./gen_build.sh` to point the `srcdir` variable to the `src` directory of MOM6-examples (e.g. `$HOME/MOM6-examples/src`)
+5. Go inside `mom6-ninja-nci` directory and edit `./gen_build.sh` to point the `srcdir` variable to the `src` directory of MOM6-examples (e.g. `$HOME/MOM6-examples/src`)
-5. Run `./gen_build.sh` to generate the overall config file for compiler flags (you may edit the `config.ninja` file afterwards to change these)
+6. Run `./gen_build.sh` to generate the overall config file for compiler flags (you may edit the `config.ninja` file afterwards to change these)
-6. Make sure you have the [ninja](https://github.com/ninja-build/ninja/releases) executable somewhere in your `PATH`
+7. Make sure you have the [ninja](https://github.com/ninja-build/ninja/releases) executable somewhere in your `PATH`

 ## Building FMS
 The `shared` subdirectory is to build the FMS library against which MOM6 is linked.